johntrandall/user_evidence_surveys_1b/README.md

-## Domain quesitons:
+## Domain questions / rough edges / would be PR comments in the real world:
-* Should Question exist independently of Survey?
-For now, each question belongs to a single survey
+* Punting for now: Should Question exist independently of Survey?
+Should the question/survey relationship be a many-to-many?
+For now, each question belongs to a single survey.
+If we want to build a reusable questions in the future, we should revisit this.
+At that time, it may be cleaner to just create a "clone survey" or "copy question to another survey" feature rather than complicating the relationships.

+* TBDiscussed: We should probably create a separate model for Respondent, rather than shoving the #name and #email fields into Answer.
+Keeping it simple for now.
+May want to revisit this before merging this PR.